 We are also involved in various working groups in the Uncommon Dialogue to bring rationality to which existing dams should be removed, which should be rehabilitated to ensure public safety, and which non-powered dams are appropriate for 21st century hydropower.

-Now Energy’s design philosophy for low-head, run-of-river sites safeguards 2/3 of the river flow and apportions just 1/3 of flow to the hydropower system.
+Now Energy’s design philosophy for low-head, run-of-river sites safeguards a majority of the river flow and apportions less than half of flow to the hydropower system.
 This allows the turbine array to utilize over 90% of the river’s hydraulic capacity.

 The turbines’ nameplate capacity is tightly coupled to the upper end of the river’s flow duration curve, allowing efficient use of the turbines and their associated capital expense, and resulting in plant capacity factors over 75%.
 The average capacity factor for the old-school hydro industry is 35-40%.